vinicechin/ilegra-challenge/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## For Chrome users

+If running the application with chrome the [CORS](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) extension needs to be added to the browser.

 ## Copyright

 Vinicius Cechin 2018.
 Powered by [SWAPI](https://swapi.co/)